-Hypercapnia, or hypercarbia, as it is sometimes called, is a condition arising from too much carbon dioxide in the blood.
+Hypercapnia, or hypercarbia, is a condition that arises from having too much carbon dioxide in the blood.

 It is often caused by hypoventilation or disordered breathing where not enough oxygen enters the lungs and not enough carbon dioxide is emitted.
 There are other causes of hypercapnia, as well, including some lung diseases.

-This article discusses the symptoms and causes of hypercapnia and outlines some of the treatment options available to help manage the condition.
+This article discusses the symptoms and causes of hypercapnia and outlines some treatment options available to help manage the condition.

 In cases where symptoms are mild and develop slowly over time, people may not even realize they have hypercapnia.
 Therefore, it is important to be aware of both mild and severe symptoms.

 The following are considered to be mild symptoms of hypercapnia: